-A Material Transfer Device/Vehicle (MTD/V) shall only be used with the Engineer's approval, unless other-wise required by the contract.
+A Material Transfer Device/Vehicle (MTD/V) is required.

-Where an MTD/V is required by the contract, the Engineer may approve paving without an MTD/V, at the request of the Contractor.
+The Engineer may approve paving without an MTD/V, at the request of the Contractor.
 The Engineer will determine if an equitable adjustment in cost or time is due.

 When used, the MTD/V shall mix the HMA after delivery by the hauling equipment and prior to laydown by the paving machine.
 Mixing of the HMA shall be sufficient to obtain a uniform temperature throughout the mixture.
 If a windrow elevator is used, the length of the windrow may be limited in urban areas or through intersections, at the discretion of the Engineer.